brandonpittman/site/src/routes/about/index.md

 and wherever possible.
 Recently, I've lost my fervor for Tailwind and have been exploring [Vanilla Extract](http://vanilla-extract.style) for its type-safety.

-In 2023, I fell in love with [Qwik](https://qwik.builder.io) because of it's focus on SSR and reducing how much JavaScript gets downloaded and when.
+In 2023, I fell in love with [Qwik](https://qwik.builder.io) because of its focus on SSR and reducing how much JavaScript gets downloaded and when.
 I continue to love functional programming but I've learn to be happy with using it pragmatically within the confines of TypeScript.
 To fulfill my desire to learn a more academic version of functional programming, I play around with Haskell and other ML-like languages from time to time.